chethiya/ballerina-cache/src/cache/Module.md

 # LRUCache

-This is an LRU Cache implementation that can be used as an alternative to [Cache in Stadnard Library](https://ballerina.io/learn/api-docs/ballerina/cache/index.html) which has a sub-optimal time complexity.
+This is an LRU Cache implementation.

+This can be used as an alternative to [Cache in Stadnard Library](https://ballerina.io/learn/api-docs/ballerina/cache/index.html) which has a sub-optimal time complexity.
 You can find the issue regarding the sub-optimality [here](https://github.com/ballerina-platform/ballerina-lang/issues/19487).

 Also you can find a detailed comparison between two implementaions [here in my blog post](http://chethiya.github.io/ballerina-cache.html).